rnaveensrinivas/git/progit/02-Git-Basics.md

 - **Optional flag**: The `-l` or `--list` flag is optional when you are listing all tags without any pattern.

 - **Types of Tags in Git**:
-  - **Lightweight Tags**: A simple pointer to a specific commit, similar to a branch, but it doesn’t change.
+  - **Lightweight Tags**: A simple pointer to a specific commit, similar to a branch, but it doesn't change.
   - **Annotated Tags**: Stored as full objects in the Git database, containing:
     - Tagger's name, email, and date.
     - A tagging message.